 Some great list words to get you started:

-While there’s much to be said for mystery and intrigue, you can’t leave readers hanging without a clue of what to expect from your blog post.
+While there’s much to be said for mystery and intrigue, you can’t leave readers hanging without a clue of what to expect from your blog post topic.
 Your blog post headline needs to clearly articulate what you’ll be covering in the article.
 No one is going to click a vague headline.

 In our post about social media landing pages, we talk a lot about pushing your value proposition – explaining to visitors why your offer is valuable.
 In a way, your article headline needs to do the same, although more subtly.
 You want to explain to readers, in so many words, why your article is worth reading.